 How to build your dream Fibaro home automation system

 As a relative newcomer to the smart home market, Fibaro is a Polish-based brand that offers an innovative approach to building a home automation system.
-As all products are Z-Wave compatible, you can use Fibaro products as part of a discrete system or use them alongside other brands.
+As all products are Z-Wave compatible, you can use Fibaro home automation devices as part of a discrete system or use them alongside other brands.

-As a DIY friendly home automation system, anyone with a screwdriver and a smartphone can install and program Fibaro products.
+As a DIY friendly home automation system, anyone with a screwdriver and a smartphone can install and program Fibaro smart devices.
 That said, they offer global installations via a network of professional partners.

-Since launching in 2010, Fibaro has rapidly expanded across the globe as one of the most advanced wireless smart home systems.
-Headquartered in Poznan, Poland, their products can be found in over 100 countries.
+Since launching in 2010, Fibaro has rapidly expanded globally as one of the most advanced wireless smart home systems.
+Headquartered in Poznan, Poland, you can buy their products in over 100 countries.

 From the start, all devices were designed around the Z-Wave protocol, allowing them to rapidly cement their place in the market.
-As Apple introduced HomeKit®, Fibaro set to work ensuring all the devices could be compatible with the Apple HomeKit® protocol.
+As Apple introduced HomeKit®, Fibaro worked to ensure some of their devices could be compatible with the Apple HomeKit® protocol.

-From the idea of making the home more intuitive to building a product line of DIY friendly smart devices, Fibaro now holds more than 30 patents and 150 industrial designs registered.
-That said, the mission is unchanged as simplistic is still at the centre of everything they do.
+They aim to make the home more intuitive while building a line of DIY friendly smart devices.
+Fibaro now holds more than 30 patents and 150 industrial designs registered.
+That said, the mission is unchanged.
+Simplistic is still central to everything they do.

-The central hub connects to the internet, allowing you to control the system no matter where you are, so long as you have a Wi-Fi connection and a smartphone or tablet.
+The central hub connects to the internet, allowing remote control from anywhere with a Wi-Fi connection.
 You can even use voice commands to operate the system.

 Home Center Lite

-As the basic hub, the Home Center Lite can pair with 30 to 50 devices and is uses an ARM Cortex-A8 with 128 MB of RAM and 128 MB of memory.
-It’s ideal for smaller systems or allowing you to control a single function (such as lights or heating) within your home.
+As the basic hub, the Home Center Lite can control up to 50 devices.
+It uses an ARM Cortex-A8 with 128 MB of RAM and 128 MB of memory.
+So, it’s ideal for smaller systems or allowing you to control a single function (such as lights or heating) within your home.

-As Wi-Fi enabled device, it connects to your router using an Ethernet cable, allowing you to control the smart devices using the website, App and voice commands.
-That said, it has a five plug-in device limit and only offers cloud back-up.
+It connects to your router using an Ethernet cable, allowing you to control the smart devices using the online portal, app and voice commands.
+As a Lite version, it offers limited scene options, a limit of 5 plugins, and only cloud backups.

 Home Center 2

-Able to control up to 232 Z-Wave devices, the Home Centre 2 offer far more features than the Lite including unlimited plug-in devices, back-ups using the cloud and local USB drive, and has 4 USB ports.
+Able to control up to 232 Z-Wave devices, the Home Centre 2 offers far more features than the Lite, including unlimited plugin devices, Block and LUA scenes, cloud and local USB drive backups, and has 4 USB ports.

 It uses a Dual-core Intel Atom with 1GB of RAM and up to 6GB of memory.
-Again, like the Lite, it connects to your Wi-Fi router using an Ethernet cable and can be controlled using the website, App and voice commands.
+Again, like the Lite, it connects to your Wi-Fi router using an Ethernet cable and can be controlled using the online portal, App and voice commands.

 Home Center 3

-As the most feature-packed hub, the Home Center 3 can control up to 232 Z-Wave devices and offer multiple methods of operation (Website, App, Voice).
-Built around Quad-core Arm Cortex A53, the unit has 2 GB of RAM and 8GB storage yet still offers cloud back-up.
+As the most feature-packed hub, the Home Center 3 can control up to 232 Z-Wave devices and offer multiple methods of operation (Online portal, App, Voice).
+Built around Quad-core Arm Cortex A53, the unit has 2 GB of RAM and 8GB storage yet still offers cloud backup.